 With pecorino, parmesan, prosciutto and salami toscano.
 Oh and wine.

-The Grana Market is family run and the store that Adrienne goes to for its parmesan, after sampling some with balsamic vinegar drizzle on top, I understood why.
+The Grana Market is family run and the store that Adrienne goes to for its parmesan, after sampling some with balsamic vinegar drizzled on top, I understood why.

 Just when I thought I could not eat anymore, we were done.